Tbilisi Food Tour

-Quick bite: Join our small group Wine Club meetings to get to know independent winemakers, taste their wine and eat delicious snacks in a comfortable and safe social atmosphere.
+Quick bite: Join our small group Tbilisi Wine Club meetings to get to know independent winemakers, taste their wine and eat delicious snacks in a social atmosphere.

 It wasn’t so long ago when our choices for wine in Georgia were limited to ones made from a few varieties of grapes and decanted in old plastic Coke bottles.
 It was quaint, for sure, but not the kind of stuff one would expect from “the cradle of wine.”
 However, in the past decade we have witnessed a growing renaissance, as more Georgians are embracing their millennium-long legacy and crafting remarkable wine.
 Every day new labels from family winemakers across the country appear in our favorite shops offering original takes of long-established varietals like saperavi and rkatsiteli, and reintroducing long lost ones like jgia and buza, which were nearly eradicated after decades of industrialization.
 There has never been a more exciting time to pop open a bottle.

 Culinary Backstreets Tbilisi would like to invite you to experience this dynamic wine revival with us at our wine club.
 More than an exclusive degustation, it is an opportunity to dig deeper into Georgia’s wine culture by meeting local winemakers who will share their stories, and their wine, providing us with the opportunity to learn more about the history of viticulture from their regions and the methods they use to turn the fruit into wine.
 But most of all, it is a friendly gathering of curious people eager to try something different and to have fun doing so.
 The semi-regular wine club will spotlight a different winemaker each time.
 Join them all and never settle for duty free-standard bottles again.